jeffbass/yin-yang-ranch/docs/barn-hardware.rst

 The temperature probe used is a waterproof DS18B20 digital temperature sensor, that is connected to GPIO pin 4 for signal (the other 2 wires are connected to the 3.3v pin and ground).
-The probe was purchased from Adafruit, which also has a great tutorial for reading the probe in Python.
+The probe was purchased from `Adafruit for $10 <https://www.adafruit.com/product/381>`_.
+Adafruit also has a great tutorial for setting up and reading the probe in Python.
 You can see the code I used for reading the sensor in the **imagenode** repository.

 The infrared floodlight is not connected to the GPIO pins, because it has its own photocell that turns the floodlight on at night and off in the daytime.